dhui808/software-concepts/kafka.md

     Consumers across groups are entirely isolated.
 A topic may be read at a different cadence by any number of consumer groups — each with their individual partition assignments and offsets.

+    Each consumer within the group reads from a unique partition and the group as a whole consumes all messages from the entire topic.